-- Monitoring attendance. - Making sure that homework is completed. - Monitoring amount of television my child watches. - Volunteering in my child's classroom. - Participating, as appropriate, in decisions relating to my child's education. - Promoting positive use of my child's extracurricular time. - Staying informed about my child's education and communicating with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding, as appropriate. - Serving, to the extent possible, on policy advisory groups, such as the Parent Advisory Committee, District Leadership Team, or Building Leader Team.
-Parents are also encouraged to join the Parent-Teacher Association (PTA).
+- Monitoring attendance. - Making sure that homework is completed. - Monitoring amount of television my child watches. - Volunteering in my child's classroom. - Participating, as appropriate, in decisions relating to my child's education. - Promoting positive use of my child's extracurricular time. - Staying informed about my child's education and communicating with the school by promptly reading all notices from the school or the school district either received by my child or by mail and responding, as appropriate. - Serving, to the extent possible, on policy advisory groups, such as the, District Leadership Team, Building Leader Team, or any other parent advisory committee convened by the Superintendent. - Parents are also encouraged to join the Parent-Teacher Association (PTA).